Escarpment Track: Planning and construction

 Early work on a track along the escarpment was started by a local environmental group Ngā Uruora - Kāpiti Project, as part of an ecological restoration initiative.
 They built an initial track from Paekākāriki to the site of Paripari, the old Maori village.
 At about this time, they became aware that the Te Araroa national trail project was seeking a route through the Tararuas to Wellington, and were considering valleys in the eastern Tararuas.
 The Ngā Uruora group proposed a route for the Te Araroa trail along the escarpment, and led several exploratory trips to demonstrate the potential.

 Planning for the track included obtaining permission from KiwiRail and consents from landowners for the track to cross private land.

 Work commenced in 2011 and by 2013, the first section of track was opened.
 Shortage of funds delayed the project until May 2015 when work got underway again.
 An official opening ceremony for the new track was held at Parliament on 7 April 2016, and the track was opened to the public two days later.

 The Government contributed $800,000 to the track, but the final cost was $1.4 million.

-History
+Medical Events

 There was a fatality on the track within three weeks of the track's opening in 2016.
 A man in his 60s collapsed at the top of a flight of steps.
 CPR was performed for 30 minutes, but the man died at the scene.
 In another incident in 2020, a man aged 41 collapsed, and required CPR from a bystander until emergency services could get to the site.
 He was resuscitated successfully.